Whether you are producing CD's, cassettes, vinyl records or

 Fourth, he should have the ability to work with any music genre.
 It is important that the mastering engineer be familiar with all types of music, and have an understanding of the differences in production sound between the different genres.
 A good mastering engineer can master any type of music properly.

 Fifth, the mastering engineer has to understand the special requirements of the different production formats.
-This not only assures you that the sound will be correct for CD, cassette, vinyl or whatever you are producing, but that you will have no problems with your manufacturer because the master was not formatted correctly.
+This not only assures you that the sound will be correct for CD, vinyl or whatever you are producing, but that you will have no problems with your manufacturer because the master was not formatted correctly.

 THE MASTERING FACILITY